-The BTEC Technical Awards, BTEC First Awards and Cambridge Nationals are more vocational courses that include a strong applied focus, linking learning to particular career paths.
+The BTEC and Cambridge National qualifications are more vocational courses that include a strong applied focus, linking learning to particular career paths.
 They have a greater emphasis on internal assessment, mainly via the completion of portfolios.

 Vocational courses enable learners to develop knowledge and understanding by applying their learning and skills in a work-related context.
 Additionally, they are popular and effective because they engage learners to take responsibility for their own learning and to develop skills that are essential for the modern day workplace.
 These skills include: team-working; working from a prescribed brief; working to deadlines; presenting information effectively; and accurately completing practical tasks.
 These courses motivate learners and open doors to progression into further study and responsibility within the workplace.